JLugagne/go-surgeon/README.md

 3. The patch fails.
 It re-reads the file.
 Tries again with the whole function body
 4. This time it forgets the `context.Context` import
 5. `go build` fails.
 It edits the import block — badly.
 Curly brace drift.
-6. Three turns later you have a working file and no idea what changed
+6. Three turns later you have a working file and no idea what changed.

 Every Go dev using an LLM agent has lived this.
 The problem isn't the model's reasoning — **text-level patching is fundamentally wrong for a structured language**.
 Indentation, imports, braces: these aren't content, they're grammar.
 And grammar breaks loudly.

 ## The fix

-go-surgeon exposes Go-specific, AST-aware tools — via MCP or CLI — that the agent uses instead of Edit/Read/Grep on `.go` files:

 ```
 update(object="func", file="internal/catalog/domain/book.go", identifier="NewBook", content="""